Bayesian Modeling and Estimation of Linear Time-Varying Systems using Neural Networks and Gaussian Processes: Example Applications

 \subsection{Regression of a Non-Stationary Impulse Response}

-Building on the inference of time-invariant systems, this experiment addresses the more challenging problem of regressing a continuously changing Linear Time-Variant (LTV) impulse response.
-We show how a Gaussian Process (GP) prior, integrated into a Bayesian neural network, can effectively regularize this ill-posed problem, allowing for the robust estimation of a continuously varying impulse response from a single, noisy observation pair.
+Building on the inference of time-invariant systems, this experiment addresses the more challenging problem of regressing a continuously changing Linear Time-Varying (LTV) impulse response.
+We show how a neural amortized variational inference model, with a deterministic CNN encoder and a Bayesian latent impulse-response layer endowed with a structured Gaussian Process (GP) prior, can effectively regularize this ill-posed problem, allowing for the robust estimation of a continuously varying impulse response from a single, noisy observation pair.